Express Roles

 While Kennedy, Clinton, and Bush received high approval ratings for their role as Crisis Manager, not all presidents have handled crises decisively and quickly.
 Two presidents who lost public approval following crises were Herbert Hoover and Jimmy Carter.
 President Hoover's response—or lack of response—to the Stock Market plunge and Depression in 1929 eroded people's confidence in him and marred his presidency.
 President Carter's handling of the Iran Hostage Crisis was perceived as weak and ineffective.

 Article II, Section 3 of the Constitution names the president the Head of State and Chief Diplomat.
-As Head of State, the president attends state dinners, acts as the ceremonial leader of the nation, and meets with foreign leaders in Washington, D.C.
-Additionally, the president represents the people of the United States at official functions, such as funerals or weddings of important foreign officials, treaty signings, and goodwill trips abroad.
+As Head of State, the president attends state dinners, acts as the ceremonial leader of the nation, and meets with foreign leaders in

 Closely related to the Head of State role, being Chief Diplomat involves meeting with foreign diplomats, appointing ambassadors, and fulfilling obligations to negotiate treaties, agreements, and understandings with foreign powers.
 These responsibilities are typically executed with help from the Department of State.

 As Chief Diplomat, the president can enter into executive agreements, which do not require the Senate's approval.
 These agreements typically expand on existing legislation or treaties.
-One noteworthy executive agreement, referred to as the Lend-Lease Policy, was reached in 1940 between the United States and Great Britain.
-At the time, Britain was already at war with Germany and needed more ships to combat the German submarines.
-President Franklin Roosevelt agreed to give Great Britain 50 destroyers in exchange for 99 years of access to military bases from the North to South Atlantic.
+One noteworthy executive agreement, referred to as the Lend-Lease Policy, was reached in 1940 between the

 The president's role as Legislator is partially enumerated and partially traditional.
 According to Article II, Section 3, the president must present to Congress a State of the Union message each year.
 This message in modern times has indicated the legislative package the president intends to send to Congress, including the budget he is preparing.
 In most years, a president will give this address to a joint session of Congress.
 However, presidents can opt simply to send the message to Congress to be read.
 President George W. Bush followed this procedure in 2001.